simplex-chat/simplexmq/protocol/overview-tjr.md

 After the connection is established, the client sends blocks of a fixed size 16Kb, and the server replies with the blocks of the same size to reduce metadata observable to a network adversary.
 The protocol has been designed to make traffic correlation attacks difficult, adapting ideas from Tor, remailers, and more general onion and mix networks.
 It does not try to replace Tor though - SimpleX servers can be deployed as onion services and SimpleX clients can communicate with servers over Tor to further improve participants privacy.

 By using fixed-size blocks, oversized for the expected content, the vast majority of traffic is uniform in nature.
-When enough traffic is transiting a server simultaneously, the server acts a (very) low-latency mix node.
+When enough traffic is transiting a server simultaneously, the server acts as a (very) low-latency mix node.
 We can't rely on this behavior to make a security claim, but we have engineered to take advantage of it when we can.
 As mentioned, this holds true even if the transport connection is compromised.

 The protocol does not protect against attacks targeted at particular users with known identities - e.g., if the attacker wants to prove that two known users are communicating, they can achieve it.
 At the same time, it substantially complicates large-scale traffic correlation, making determining the real user identities much less effective.